devonfw-tutorials/katacoda-scenarios/jump-the-queue/step2.md

 This will take some time.

 In the next step you need to change the Base URL for the REST Services.
-Open the IDE, wait until it is fully loaded and open `jump-the-queue/angular/src/environments/environment.ts`{{open}}
+Open the IDE, wait until it is fully loaded and then open
+`jump-the-queue/angular/src/environments/environment.ts`{{open}}

 Now change the baseUrlRestServices to `https://[[HOST_SUBDOMAIN]]-8081-[[KATACODA_HOST]].environments.katacoda.com/jumpthequeue/services/rest`{{copy}}